brenickra/johnson-cook-and-tabular-materials/README.md

 * Calculate Johnson–Cook and tabular models
 * Export `.inp` files
-* Save the plots as PNG files (no visualizer opened)
+* Save the plots as SVG files (no visualizer opened)

 ## Output Example